 As one of the few foam handles in the top 10, they didn’t quite compare to the traditional cork or cork/foam combination.
 They also weren’t textured like some of the other foam grips we have seen, nor did they have an extended foam portion below the grip – a nice add-on we’ve seen on a few poles this year.

-As we mentioned in the durability section, the lightweight nature of the carbon used in the pole does have an adverse effect on its durability, which we found to be less than other carbon poles.
+As we mentioned in the durability section, the lightweight nature of the carbon used in the pole does have an adverse effect on its durability.
 This shouldn’t be a major issue for on-trail usage or for daily hikes, but could be problematic for off-trail hiking.

 The pole is suitable for day hikes or for those who hike locally but is not recommended for alpine climbing where the poles will need to be packed away for portions of the hike.